You'll proabably get plent of replies---One thing though: On your

 Thanks John, my saw was one of them newfangled cast aluminum

-t ever buy one....unless you want to buy a news a really nice saw, to begin with,
+t ever buy one....unless you want to buy a new one every year, it seems.
+Its a really nice saw, to begin with,

 perfectly centered on the blade, completely rigid, nice big cushy

 handle and blade change is a breeze…but when it breaks, (eg.: the

 screw tip that holds the blade in gets worn down a little bit).

 because…ya can`t take it apart to fix it AAAAAACCCCCK!!!